donggiangthai/udacity-project/README.md

 aws sts get-caller-identity
 ```

-If the response as below it mean you're setup your credential correctly.
+If the response as below it mean you're setting up your credential correctly.

 ```
 {